-- · A checklist for each deliverable is available on DEVELOPedia - The current DEVELOP template was used (all templates on DEVELOPedia). - The template font and formatting is intact, especially if your team used Google Docs to collaborate on the text. - · The file is named correctly. - File nomenclature: YearTerm_Node_Team_Deliverable_Draft - Ex.
-2019Fall_JPL_ArizonaAg_TechPaper_FD - Ex.
-2019Fall_GA_EasternIndiaEcoll_WebsiteImage o Use this for EVERYTHING! (all deliverables and any separate attachments) o Tips: • Term: 2019Fall
+- A checklist for each deliverable is available on DEVELOPedia - The current DEVELOP template was used (all templates on DEVELOPedia). - The template font and formatting is intact, especially if your team used Google Docs to collaborate on the text. - The file is named correctly. - File nomenclature: YearTerm_Node_Team_Deliverable_Draft - Ex.
+2020Spring_JPL_ArizonaAg_TechPaper_FD - Ex.
+2020Spring_GA_EasternIndiaEcoII_WebsiteImage - Use this for EVERYTHING! (all deliverables and any separate attachments) - Tips: - Term: 2020Spring - Nodes: ARC, AZ, CO, GA, GSFC, ID, JPL, LaRC, MA, MSFC, NC - Versions: RD rough draft, FD final draft - Acronyms are spelled out in the abstract as well as the first time used below the abstract in the actual body of the text. - There are no citations in the abstract. - Earth observations and/or Earth Observing System terms were used correctly (no they are not interchangeable!) - EO is the full suite of sensors, EOS is a smaller, specific subset. - Consistent style is used throughout the file for imagery borders, headers, etc. (i.e. all images have matching border styles or no borders).

-- Nodes: ARC, AZ, CO, GA, GSFC, ID, JPL, LaRC, MA, MSFC, NC - Versions: RD rough draft, FD final draft - Acronyms are spelled out in the abstract as well as the first time used below the abstract in the actual body of text. - · There are no citations in the abstract. - Earth observations and/or Earth Observing System terms were used correctly (no they are not interchangeable!)
-EO is the full suite of sensors, EOS is a smaller, specific subset. - Consistent style is used throughout the file for imagery borders, headers, etc. (i.e. all images have matching border styles or no borders). - · Century Gothic font is used. - Presentations use a minimum of size 20 font. - Posters use a minimum of size 16 font for captions and 24 for main text. - The poster layout selected highlights the project's results well. - Methodologies, images, captions, and legends are not saved as an image.
-The Project Coordination team must be able to edit all facets of the poster, presentation, tech paper, etc. - If the project is a continuation, the deliverable includes credit and acknowledgement to previous team members and contributors. - Second/third term projects must create new original content for deliverables, and not just re-use the previous term's work. - Affiliation for all team members is the DEVELOP location (ex.
+- Century Gothic font is used. - Presentations use a minimum of size 20 font. - Posters use a minimum of size 16 font for captions and 24 for the main text. - The poster layout selected highlights the project's results well. - Methodologies, images, captions, and legends are not saved as an image.
+The Project Coordination team must be able to edit all facets of the poster, presentation, tech paper, etc. - If the project is a continuation, the deliverable includes credit and acknowledgement to previous team members and contributors. - Affiliation for all team members is the DEVELOP location (ex.
 DEVELOP Langley), not their current or previous university. - Due to Export Control restrictions at NASA, sharing of information must go through the proper channels.
-Work with your node's leadership before sharing data, methodologies, or deliverables with any non-NASA entity. - Fellows and Science Advisors should review and approve prior to submitting to NPO Schedule time for this because they are busy people!
+Work with your node's leadership before sharing data, methodologies, or deliverables with any non-NASA entity. - Leads and Science Advisors should review and approve prior to submitting to NPO Schedule time for this because they are busy people!